xionghuichen/MAPLE/README.md

 After downloaded, you can push the data of D4RL to ~/.d4rl/datasets and NeoRL to {your path to MAPLE}/neorl_data/

-We have also upload the dynamics models for MAPLE-200 and MAPLE-NeoRL (which have 50 ensemble models) training, which can be found in: https://drive.google.com/drive/folders/1Ex9_RyJsafKaU2Eo5UgD34ZqJnJ25cru?usp=sharing.
+We have also uploaded the dynamics models for MAPLE-200 and MAPLE-NeoRL (which have 50 ensemble models) training, which can be found in: https://drive.google.com/drive/folders/1Ex9_RyJsafKaU2Eo5UgD34ZqJnJ25cru?usp=sharing.
 You can download the models to {path to MAPLE}/models to skip the dynamics model training process.

 # Installation